mcmasterwhitewater/mcmasterwhitewater.github.com/faq.markdown

 ### 2. What will I learn?

-·	In the pool: Basic strokes, bracing, turns, rolling, rescues
+ï¿½	In the pool: Basic strokes, bracing, turns, rolling, rescues

-·	In the class: River theory
+ï¿½	In the class: River theory

-·	On the river: Ferrying, eddy turns
+ï¿½	On the river: Ferrying, eddy turns, basic river running skills

 ### 3. What if I already know how to kayak?